-1. When you wish to receive a mark for a version of your code that you push to GitHub after the submission deadline, you must begin your commit log message for that commit with the exact string LATESUBMIT.
+- 1. When you wish to receive a mark for a version of your code that you push to GitHub after the submission deadline, you must begin your commit log message for that commit with the exact string LATESUBMIT.
 Our grading system will not record a mark for your late submission unless you comply with this requirement.
-We follow this policy so that if a student accidentally pushes a further commit after the deadline, they aren't penalized for a late submission.
+We follow this policy so that if a student accidentally pushes a further commit after the deadline, they aren't penalized for a late submission. - 2.
+You may make only one late submission (i.e., one GitHub commit with the initial string LATESUBMIT).
+If you make more than one late submission, we will only mark the first one.